eoscanada/eos-bios/README.md

 team will be assigned a role deterministically:

 1. The _BIOS Boot node_, which will, alone, execute the equivalent of `eos-bios boot`.
-2. An _Appointed Block Producer_, which executes the equivalent of `eos-bios join --verify`
+2. An _Appointed Block Producer_, which executes the equivalent of `eos-bios join --validate`
 3. An _other participant_, which executes the equivalent of `eos-bios join`

 The orchestrate for all will wait the agreed upon